Projects Mission Contribute GitHub

 Principles

-On-prem and air-gapped first.
-No mandatory cloud dependency, no telemetry, no SaaS lock-in.
+On-prem first and network-ready.
+No mandatory cloud dependency, no SaaS lock-in.
+No Python, GIL, pure JVM orchestration using performance-proven engine

 Contribute